VicenBayugar/VicenBayugar/README.md

 ### Hi there, my name is Vicente Bayúgar 👋

-I'm currently in a program at NoCountry as a Frontend Developer to accelerate the seniority.
+Currently in a program at NoCountry as a Frontend Developer to accelerate the seniority.
 I’m a very curious person, passionate about technology and music.
 My main programming languages/technologies are: React, Firebase, JavaScript, jQuery, CSS, Bootstrap, HTML and GitHub.
 I am currently studying React Native and Node Js.